Chart Color Schemes

 Leppington - Catherine Field has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 87 projects that may affect the area.
-Notable ones include Prospect South to Macarthur (ProMac), Leppington Denham Court High School, Camden Valley Way and Hilder Street Intersection Upgrade, and Leppington Greens Estate.
+AreaSearch has identified 87 projects likely affecting the region.
+Notable initiatives include Prospect South to Macarthur (ProMac), Leppington Denham Court High School, Camden Valley Way and Hilder Street Intersection Upgrade, and Leppington Greens Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.